anttiluokkanen/locationews-wp-plugin/readme.txt

 3. Use the Locationews screen to configure the plugin.

 == Changelog ==

+= 2.0.5 (2018-08-15) =
+* Changed:	Validate and double check post meta values when setting or getting the values.

 = 2.0.4 (2018-06-07) =
 * Bugfix:   Set testing mode off.
 Allow to post to API.